 The outer gardens of the Imperial Palace are extensive, and can be reached from several different gates and metro stations.

-The Ote-mon gate is one of the most popular options, since it connects directly to the East Garden.
+The Ote-mon gate is a popular option, since it was the main gate of Edo Castle.
 The gate is a five-minute walk from the Otemachi subway station, or a 15-minute walk from Tokyo Station.

 The Hirakawamon and Kita-hanebashimon gates are located closer to Kitanomaru Park; both are a five-minute walk from Takebashi Station on the Tozai metro line.

 Although much smaller than in its heyday, the grounds of the Imperial Palace Gardens are around 115 hectares and are divided into four main parts.
-Three are open to visitors — the Outer Garden , East Garden and Kitanomaru Park .
+Three are open to visitors — the Kokyo Gaien National Garden , Imperial Palace East Garden and Kitanomaru Park .
 The inner palace area can only be visited on special tours, which depart from the Kikyo-mon Gate.

 Each of the three gardens has its own character.
 Kokyo Gaien National Garden is the most urban, offering views of the towering skyscrapers of busy Marunouchi that contrast with the Meiji era (1868-1912) Nijubashi bridge and black pines.

 Kitanomaru Park is full of little brooks.
-The park is home to Nippon Budokan hall —a large event space hosting everything from judo to rock and roll—as well as the Science Museum and the National Museum of Modern Art .
+The park is home to Nippon Budokan hall —a large event space hosting everything from judo to rock and roll—as well as the Science Museum and The National Museum of Modern Art, Tokyo .

-In the northwest corner of the palace's moats is Chidori-ga-fuchi, where you can rent a boat and view the castle walls from a duck's-eye view.
-A short walk from Kitanomaru Park there are exhibits about life in Japan during WWII and after the war at the Showakan and huge torii gates of Yasukuni Shrine.
+In the northwest corner of the Kokyo Gaien National Garden is Chidori-ga-fuchi, where you can rent a boat and view the castle walls from a duck's-eye view.
+A short walk from Kitanomaru Park there are exhibits about life in Japan during WWII and after the war at the Showakan, and huge torii gates of Yasukuni Shrine.